 I received an email that my DC house had been entered.
 It was our house-keeper Evelyn.
 I spoke with her on FaceTime.
 She looked for the missing C-Map cartridge but she did not find it.
 We then sorted together the accumulated mail.

-Mrs. Evrope served me the 2 very tasty chicken patties with a tomato sauce and some house red wine.
-After this nice meal I returned to Thetis. and i went directly to my cabin.
+Mrs. Evrope served me 2 very tasty chicken patties with a tomato sauce and some house red wine.
+After this nice meal I returned to Thetis. and I went directly to my cabin.
 The time was 10:15 and I fell asleep right away.